 The scheme incorporates four levels of repetition.
 The number of Level 1 repetitions is determined by multiplying the FacLevel1Rep by the number of attempts to establish an appropriate sequence of wet days (Level 0 repetitions, which is not given by the user but rather is determined by the program).
-In this manner, the more the number of required Level 0 repetitions is, the more the number of Level 1 repetitions, will be.
+In this manner, the more the number of required Level 0 repetitions is, the more the number of Level 1 repetitions, and the less the number of Level 2 repetitions, will be.
 This results in a faster algorithm.
 The number of allowed Level 1 repetitions cannot be set lower than MinLevel1Rep.
 The total number of Level 1 and Level 2 repetitions cannot exceed the TotalRepAllowed.